Liam Stocker: Early life and junior career

 Liam was born in Camperdown, New South Wales, Australia.
 His family moved to Beijing, China when Liam was 4 after his dad was given a job opportunity.
-Liam lived there until moving back to Australia at Sandringham, Victoria when he was 10.
+Liam lived there until moving back to Australia at Sandringham in bayside Melbourne when he was 10.
 He completed his schooling in 2017 at Haileybury College.
+He started playing junior football at East Sandringham Zebras Junior Football Club in the South Metro Junior Football League.

 Liam played for the Sandringham Dragons in the TAC Cup.
 In 2018, he had a standout season, averaging 22 disposals, 13 contested possessions, and 5 clearances.
 What stood out to a lot of people was his endurance, professionalism and ability to kick the ball well on both feet.
 He was awarded the Morrish Medal, the best and fairest award for the TAC Cup, but sustained a jaw injury which saw him miss the AFL Under 18 Championships.
 Nevertheless, he was still chosen by Vic Metro as one of their top prospects for the draft.
 A shoulder injury struck again and he missed the combine, leading him to admit that he 'had plans to TAC Cup footy next year'.